Local Privacy, Data Processing Inequalities, and Statistical Minimax Rates: Mutual information under local privacy: Fano's method

 \end{proposition}

-This bound does not depend on the norm $p$ bounding $\statrv$ so long as $p \in [1, 2]$, which is consistent with the classical mean estimation problem.
+This bound does not depend on the norm for $\statrv$ so long as $p \in [1, 2]$, which is consistent with the classical mean estimation problem.
 Proposition~\ref{proposition:d-dimensional-mean} demonstrates the substantial difference between $d$-dimensional mean estimation in private and non-private settings: more precisely, the privacy constraint leads to a multiplicative penalty of $d/\diffp^2$ in terms of mean-squared error.
 Indeed, in the non-private setting, the standard mean estimator $\what{\optvar} = \frac{1}{n} \sum_{i=1}^n \statrv_i$ has mean-squared error at most $\radius^2 / n$, since $\norm{\statrv}_2 \le \norm{\statrv}_p \le \radius$ by assumption.
 Thus, Proposition~\ref{proposition:d-dimensional-mean} exhibits an effective sample size reduction of $n \mapsto n \diffp^2 / d$.

 To show the applicability of the general metric construction in Section~\ref{SecEstimationToTest}, we now consider estimation in $\ell_\infty$-norm; estimation in this metric is natural in scenarios where one wishes only to guarantee that the maximum error of any particular component in the vector $\optvar$ is small.
-We focus in this scenario on the family $\PRFAMINF$ of distributions $\statprob$ supported on $\ball_\infty(\radius) \subset \R^d$. \begin{proposition} For the mean estimation problem, there exist universal constants $0 < c_\ell \le c_u < \infty$ such that for all $\diffp \in [0,1]$,
+We focus in this scenario on the family $\PRFAMINF$ of distributions $\statprob$ supported on $\ball_\infty(\radius) \subset \R^d$. \begin{proposition} For the mean estimation problem, for all $\diffp \in [0,1]$,

 \end{proposition}